Wealth Planning

 Stock-based compensation and investment decisions

 Like many employees, you might receive options as a portion of your annual compensation.
 The date you receive the options is called the grant date.
-Sometimes you have to work at the company for a period of time after the grant date in order for you to be able to exercise the options—that is, to take advantage of the increase in your company’s stock price over time.
-Options “vest” (meaning you come to own the options—they can’t be taken away from you if you leave the company) on a schedule set by your company.
+Sometimes you have to work at the company for a period of time after the grant date in order for you to be able to exercise the options – that is, to take advantage of the increase in your company’s stock price over time.
+Options “vest” (meaning you come to own the options – they can’t be taken away from you if you leave the company) on a schedule set by your company.
 They can vest monthly, quarterly, annually or on another schedule.
+“Exercising” the option means you elect to pay your company the strike price and in return receive shares of your company’s stock.

-As your options vest, their value is primarily the difference between the strike price (the amount you will pay to exercise the options) and the stock’s market price at that time.
+The value that you can realize from your options is generally the difference between the strike price (the amount you will pay to exercise the options) and the stock’s market price at the time you exercise the option.
 This difference is sometimes called the “spread.”
 Sometimes employees think the value of their options is the total number of options they have multiplied by the stock price.
-However, in order to “exercise” an option (that is, exchange the option for company stock), you have to pay the company the strike price (which can be done either by you paying cash to the company or by the company retaining shares equal in value to the strike price), so the better way to think about the option’s value for you is to pay attention to the spread.
-Note that for non-public companies, you may need an appraisal to determine the stock’s price.
+However, in order to exercise an option you have to pay the company the strike price (which can be done either by paying cash to the company or by the company retaining shares equal in value to the strike price), so the better way to think about the option’s value for you is to pay attention to the spread.
+Note that for non-public companies, you may need an appraisal (which private companies often provide) to determine the stock’s price.

 If you continue to hold your options and do not exercise them once they vest, you are in effect deciding to take some investment risk associated with potential fluctuations in the stock’s value; otherwise, you would likely have sold the resulting shares.
-This exposure can be an effective investment strategy as long as you deliberately retain the options because you believe that your company’s stock is a good investment.
+This exposure can be an effective investment strategy as long as you deliberately retain the options because you believe that your company’s stock is a good investment (or because it’s a private company and there’s no way for you to sell shares).
 Most employees who have options, however, tend to retain their options without giving it much thought and without a plan for exercising them.
 Of course, if you don’t exercise your options before they expire, they will be of no value to you.

 Consider this: If someone handed you cash equal to the intrinsic value of your options (the spread), would you purchase your company’s stock with that money?
-If the answer is “no,” you should think about whether tying your net worth to your company’s stock by holding your options is the right decision for you, and particularly whether the concentrated risk fits into your overall investment plan.
+If the answer is “no,” you should think about whether tying your net worth to your company’s stock by holding your options – or the resulting shares if you exercise them – is the right decision for you, and particularly whether the concentrated risk fits into your overall investment plan.
 In addition, consider that you may continue to receive options in the future, giving you more exposure to your company’s stock.

 And remember, you’re making the same investment decision to be exposed to your company’s stock if you exercise your options and keep the stock you receive as a result of the exercise.
 Rather than doing so because you were granted the option, it’s always better to know whether and how any investment you make, even in your employer, fits into your strategic plan.